braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/ab_testing/jacquard/jacquard.md

 ![The Braze email builder emphasizing the email tag that can be added directly under the campaign description field.]({% image_buster /assets/img/jacquard/4_braze_emailtag.png %})

-Next, click **Edit Sending Info** for each variant to paste the Jacquard variant into the subject line.
+Next, select **Edit Sending Info** for each variant to paste the Jacquard variant into the subject line.
 Ensure the number of variants matches between Jacquard and Braze.

 You will not need to recreate each email from scratch; you can simply copy the first variant and then edit the subject line for each new variant.